Pearson-Higher-Ed/design/c/buttons/v2.1.2-beta.1/index.md

       __Destructive actions may be affirmative actions__

       In some situations, destructive actions such as "delete" or “leave” may be affirmative actions.
-For example, a student is shown a modal to confirm the action and the consequences followed by leaving the quiz.
-The fact that the modal is triggered by the student as he clicks on the “Exit” button implies a desires to leave the page.
-In this case, the "leave" button is considered an affirmative action.
+For example, an instructor attempts to delete a course.
+A modal shows up to confirm the action and make sure the instructor understand the consequences followed by the action.
+In such case, the "delete" button is an affirmative action.

     contents:
       - type: wide image
-        src: ./assets/modal.example.png
+        src: ./assets/button_placement_example.png

   - type: section
     name: Button labels